 You will then travel to the town of Montepulciano, which is a classic medieval Tuscan settlement close by to Pienza.
 With castle walls, ancient architecture, elegant surrounding countryside and famous vineyards, it’s a gorgeous place to visit and spend a few days.

 The town itself is full of beautiful Renaissance architecture, including palaces, churches and squares.
 There are panoramic views all over the city that look out across nearby valleys, enhanced by Montepulciano’s hilltop position.

 You will be served lunch at a local Trattoria in Montepulciano, featuring many fine local ingredients such as pork, lentils and pici pasta.
 This special lunch also includes a wine tasting session with the products of the surrounding vineyards, and you will get the chance to learn more about Tuscany’s wine and the history of its wineries as you drink and dine.

 After lunch, you will travel to a hotel in the Val d’Orcia region of Tuscany, and stay overnight.

 After the busy pace of your previous days of touring, your final day in Tuscany is spent on a countryside estate in the hills, where you can choose how to spend your time.
-The estate features a beautiful garden, a resident chef offering cooking classes, and horse riding experience for guests.
+This is a free day, but the estate features a beautiful garden, horse riding experience for guests.
 You could also travel to the nearby town of Cortona, which is steeped in Etruscan history.